 Foster Dickson is a writer, editor, and teacher who lives in Montgomery, Alabama.
 His work has centered mainly on subjects related to the American South, multiculturalism, education, and social justice.
-His most recent book, Children of the Changing South, was published by McFarland & Co. in 2011.
-This edited collection (with Foster’s introduction) contains memoirs by eighteen writers and historians who grew up in the South during and after the civil rights movement.
+His edited collection, Children of the Changing South, published by McFarland & Co. in 2011, contains memoirs by eighteen writers and historians who grew up in the South during and after the Civil Rights movement.
 The Alabama Writers Forum’s review of the book stated, “Besides being a great read, this collection provides a valuable new perspective on Southern history.”

 Top and recent posts about Alabama and the Deep South:

 “A Thousand Small Changes” from June 2018

 “Doug Jones, Alabama, and a Different Kind of Electorate” from December 2017

 “THE Rivalry” from December 2017